egtogamat/hotspot-manufacturers/applications/innodev.md

 * Which security (swarm) element are you using?

-We use a ECC chip as security element.
+We use the ATECC608B chip as security element.

 * Which LoRa chipset are you planning to use in your gateway?